Chicago, Rock Island and Pacific Railroad: Incorporation

 The M&M was acquired by the C&RI on July 9, 1866, to form the Chicago, Rock Island and Pacific Railroad Company.
+In 1877 Ransom Reed Cable became a director and in 1883 replaced Hugh Riddle as president, retiring as Chairman of the Board in 1902.
 The railroad expanded through construction and acquisitions in the following decades.

+On March 21, 1910, the Green Mountain train wreck resulted when a Rock Island Railroad passenger train derailed, killing 52 passengers and severely injuring scores of others.

 The railroad retired its last steam locomotive from service in 1953.

 Territory

 The Rock Island stretched across Arkansas, Colorado, Illinois, Iowa, Kansas, Louisiana, Minnesota, Missouri, Nebraska, New Mexico, Oklahoma, South Dakota, and Texas.
 The easternmost reach of the system was Chicago, and the system also reached Memphis, Tennessee.
 To the west, it reached Denver, Colorado, and Santa Rosa, New Mexico.
 Southernmost reaches were to Galveston, Texas, and Eunice, Louisiana, while in a northerly direction, the Rock Island got as far as Minneapolis, Minnesota.
 Major lines included Minneapolis to Kansas City, Missouri, via Des Moines, Iowa; St. Louis, Missouri Meta, Missouri, to Santa Rosa via Kansas City; Herington, Kansas, to Galveston, Texas, via Fort Worth, Texas, and Dallas, Texas; and Santa Rosa to Memphis.
 The heaviest traffic was on the Chicago-to-Rock Island and Rock Island-to-Muscatine lines.